ysfchn/DynamicComponents-AI2/TemplateCreator/README.md

 If everything goes well, you will see the generated JSON file in this directory.

+## 🏅 License

+Source code is licensed under MIT license.
+You must include the license notice in all copies or substantial uses of the work.

 ---

 If you encounter any issues with script, just create a new issue.